 The great thing about this story is that it offers many different meanings.
 How does this story resonate with you?

-I read somewhere that the Japanese have a saying: “When there is an earthquake, go into the bamboo forest.”
+I read that the Japanese have a saying: “When there is an earthquake, go into the bamboo forest.”

 Bamboo has long roots, so a bamboo forest is very stable.
 In our own lives when we experience anger, the more grounded or stable we are, the easier it is to wait and observe until the high emotion has passed before we try to deal with it.